Deer Seasons – Archery and Crossbow

 Q. During buck firearms season can a hunter substitute a bow, air rifle or a crossbow for a firearm without holding an archery license?

 Yes.
-A bow, air rifle or a crossbow can be substituted for a gun during any firearms season except during the muzzleloader deer season.
+A bow or a crossbow can be substituted for a gun during any firearms season except during the muzzleloader deer season.
 Bow and crossbow hunters during any firearm deer season must wear 400 sq. in. of blaze orange clothing.

 Q. Are all buck firearms season days “either sex” or “hunter’s choice”?

-No. Hunters must possess a valid Class N/NN stamp to hunt antlerless deer.
+No. Hunters must possess a valid Class N/NN stamp to hunt antlerless deer (this requirement does not exist for hunters using landowner privilege).

 Deer Seasons – Youth/Class Q/Class XS Anterless Deer Season

-• Season is open to youths (ages 8 to 17), Class Q/QQ license holders and Class XS license holders
+- Season is open to youths (less than 18 years old), Class Q/QQ license holders and Class XS license holders.

 Deer Seasons – Urban Archery/Crossbow Deer/Bear Season

-• Approved homeowners’ associations, incorporated cities, towns and villages may participate in the split urban deer/bear archery/crossbow season which runs from Sept.
-3- Dec.
-31, 2022 and January 9-31, 2023.
+- Incorporated cities, towns and villages may participate in the Split urban deer archery/crossbow season which runs from Sept.
+5 – Dec.
+31, 2026 and Jan.
+11-31, 2027.
+In addition, approved homeowner’s associations may also participate in this season.

-Q. Can a hunter be participating in the urban archery/crossbow deer/bear season harvest two (2) deer per day?
+Q. Can a hunter participating in the urban archery/crossbow deer/bear season harvest two deer per day?

 Yes, unless the hunt regulations developed by the municipality prohibit the taking of two (2) deer per day.
 Hunters should consult the municipality regulations for additional information.

-Q. Are crossbows permitted for use in the urban archery/crossbow deer/bear season?
+Q. Are crossbows permitted for use in the urban archery/crossbow deer season?

 General Deer Information